roshansamuel/saras/README.md

 # Saras - Finite difference solver

-Saras is an MPI parallelized Navier-Stokes equation solver written in C++.
+SARAS is an MPI parallelized Navier-Stokes equation solver written in C++.
 It uses the finite-difference method for calculating spatial derivatives and parallelized geometric multi-grid method for solving the pressure Poisson equation.

-All the source and library files for the Saras solver are contained in the following directories:
+All the relevant files of the solver are contained in the following directories:

-* ``./src/`` - contains all the different solvers available in Saras
+* ``./src/`` - contains the different solvers available in SARAS
 * ``./lib/`` - contains all the libraries used by the solvers in ``./src/`` folder
 * ``./input/`` - contains the parameters to be read by the solver
 * ``./output/`` - the solution files are written into this folder, it also contains Python post-processing scripts